Scheduled MonumentsEnglandAskham Fell stone alignment

 What is Askham Fell stone alignment?

-Askham Fell stone alignment is a Bronze Age monument located in Westmorland, comprising a linear arrangement of standing stones positioned on open moorland.
+Askham Fell stone alignment is a Neolithic or Bronze Age monument located in Westmorland, comprising a linear arrangement of standing stones on the fell landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007376.

 Who is responsible for protecting Askham Fell stone alignment?